 Confirmation letter

 If you have chosen to take payment of your pension benefits, when we receive your reply we'll write to you.
-You letter will include a certificate of lifetime allowance from Derbyshire Pension Fund.
+Your letter will include a certificate of lifetime allowance from Derbyshire Pension Fund.

 Pension payments